 The 2018 Missoula County Open Space Bond was approved by Missoula County residents during the November 2018 General Election.
-The bond measure included up to \$1.5million for development of sustainable river access within the Open Space planning boundaries.
+The bond measure included up to \$1.5million for development of sustainable river access and riparian restoration along the Clark Fork River within the Open Space planning boundaries.
 Population growth within these planning boundaries has greatly impacted our local rivers.
 This is especially evident through downtown Missoula where bank erosion and destabilization from river access is harming local riparian areas and threatening public infrastructure.